Muslim supporters of Israel: Iraq

-Sarah Idan, former Miss Iraq, is a supporter of Israel and believes the conflict is perpetuated by "the belief systems taught in Muslim countries, which are anti-Semitic" and is reinforced by media bias.
+Sarah Idan, former Miss Iraq and US Democratic party congress nominee, is an ardent Zionist, and believes the Arab-Israeli conflict is perpetuated by "the belief systems taught in Muslim countries, which are anti-Semitic" and is reinforced by media bias.

 Mithal al-Alusi, a secular Muslim Iraqi lawmaker, who is openly pro-Israel, paid a heavy price for visiting Israel in September 2004, criticizing Hamas and Hezbollah as terrorist organizations, and advocating peace with the Jewish state.
 Upon his return to Iraq, the Sunni politician was immediately removed from Ahmed Chalabi's Iraqi National Congress Party (INC).
 In 2005, apparently as payback, a gunman opened fire on Alusi's car just after it left his house, killing two of his sons, Ayman, 21, and Jamal, 30, while he escaped unharmed.
 According to Alusi, there is no Iraqi-Israeli problem, and the interests of the two countries are parallel; thus, he advocates strategic relations between Iraq and Israel against terrorism.
 Alusi returned to Israel for a second visit in September 2008.
 Upon his return to Iraq, he was stripped of parliamentary immunity so that he could face charges of traveling illicitly to Israel.
 Later that year, Iraq's Federal Supreme Court ruled in his favor, maintaining it was no longer a crime for Iraqis to travel to Israel.